l1ttleO/SamplePlugin/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Information**
-OS: [eg. Linux]
+Paper/Spigot name and version: [eg. Paper 1.16.4] Plugin version: [eg. 1.0.0-SNAPSHOT]
-Paper/Spigot name and version: [eg. Paper 1.15.2] Plugin version: [eg. 1.0-SNAPSHOT]
+Logs link (upload them on https://paste.gg):

 **Additional context**
 Add any other context about the problem here.